What if my information has been compromised by a data breach?

 - ID Theft Resources.
 The Office of the Attorney General has created an Identity Theft brochure to guide you through the process of recovering from identity theft.
 We also recommend referencing information from the FTC on identity theft, and the FTC's ID Theft Booklet.
 If you would like to receive a hard copy of the FTC's ID Theft Booklet, please contact our office by calling (502)-696-5389.

 - Fraud Alert.
 Place a free fraud alert on your credit report, by contacting any of the major credit reporting agencies.
 A fraud alert will alert businesses to verify identity before issuing credit in your name.
-Be careful to only sign up for the free alert unless you want other services you have to pay for.
-It lasts for a year, but you can extend it to 7 years if you are an identity theft victim and can provide a police report.
+A fraud alert lasts for a year, but you can extend it to 7 years if you are an identity theft victim and can provide a police report.

 Experian – (888) 397-3742, www.experian.com;